kiatAWDSA/HIH8000Command_I2C/README.md

 - readAlarmLowOff()

 These functions change various settings of the sensor.
 They return true if successful; false if not.
-- changeAlarmHighOn(float humidityValue)    : humidityValue must be at least 0 and at most 100.
+- changeAlarmHighOn(float humidityValue)
-- changeAlarmHighOff(float humidityValue)   : humidityValue must be at least 0 and at most 100.
+- changeAlarmHighOff(float humidityValue)
-- changeAlarmLowOn(float humidityValue)     : humidityValue must be at least 0 and at most 100.
+- changeAlarmLowOn(float humidityValue)
-- changeAlarmLowOff(float humidityValue)    : humidityValue must be at least 0 and at most 100.
+- changeAlarmLowOff(float humidityValue)
-- changeAddress(uint8_t newAddress)         : address values must be at least 0 and at most 127.
+- changeAddress(uint8_t newAddress)
 - changeAlarmLowPolarity(bool lowPolarity)
 - changeAlarmLowOutput(bool openDrain)
 - changeAlarmHighPolarity(bool lowPolarity)
 - changeAlarmHighOutput(bool openDrain)
 - changeStartupTimeWindow(bool setTo3ms)

+A few notes about using the functions:
+- humidity values must be at least 0 and at most 100 (i.e. in percentage form).
+- address values must be at least 0 and at most 127 (i.e. 7-bits).
+- If true is passed to the functions that modify alarm polarity, then the corresponding alarm pin will output LOW when alarm is triggered.
+If false is passed, the alarm pin will output HIGH.
+- If true is passed to the functions that modify alarm output, then the corresponding alarm pin will emulate open drain output.
+If false is passed, it will emulate push-pull output.
+- If true is passed to the changeStartupTimeWindow, the time window for entering command mode when the sensor is powered on will be changed to 3 ms. If false is passed, it will be 10 ms.